PluribusDigital/open-data-guidebook/README.md

 If you do nothing else, make data available.
 * If you truly must, publish the data in HTML or PDF format.
 Sharing anything beats sharing nothing.
 * Please also publish the same dataset as CSV.
 This format is friendly for computers to read, so developers can build applications on top of the data.
 Also, CSV opens automatically in popular software like Microsoft Excel.
+* If someone wants to do something fancy (filter, sort, etc.), they can pull the data into a spreadsheet.
 * Hopefully the data is clean and accurate.

 This is simple, and is published as static web content.
 No coding necessary.
 You can use whatever current technology the agency has, such as a content management system software (e.g. Drupal).